Kat9-123/Elite/README.md

 ## Miscellaneous
-If you have any tips, optimisations, etc. Please either message me or make a pull request.
+If you have any tips, optimisations, balance changes, etc. Please either message me or make a pull request.

 The code is still relatively messy so any help with that is also greatly appreciated.
-I got kind of burned out so the newer features, like audio, are very messy.
+I got kind of burned out so the newer features, like audio, are especially messy.

 ### Perfomance
 Sadly the performance really isn't great.
 It will probably run on most computers